MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-intro.md

 This solution makes the following assumptions about your licenses and connection environment:

-* You’ve already assigned Viva insights licenses and are using Azure AD, including using Azure AD to access Office 365.
+* You’ve already assigned Viva Insights licenses and are using Azure AD, including using Azure AD to access Office 365.
 * The connection between a device (PC, mobile device) and Azure AD is configured to differentiate between being connected in the office and being connected on a VPN outside of the office.
 A few configurations allow that differentiation, like these:
     * [VPN split tunneling](/microsoft-365/enterprise/microsoft-365-vpn-implement-split-tunnel) for Azure AD
     * VPN users having a different NAT IP address than office users